sreevishakhv/D1_arm_datacollection/README.md

 python3 interpolate.py
 ```

-## 4. Apply Forward Kinematics (Optional) #TODO update
+## 4. Get actions as a JSON file
+###4a.
+Actions as change in x,y and z coordinates
 - Use `apply_forward_kinematics.py` to process the interpolated data and compute the forward kinematics.
+- This step will save the actions part of the dataset as delta xyz.
+This can be skipped if using ACT policy as this directly uses the joint angles
 - Applying forward kinematics

 ```bash
 python3 apply_forward_kinematics.py
 ```
-- This step will save the actions part of the dataset as delta xyz.
-This can be skipped if using ACT policy as this directly uses the joint angles
+###4b.
+Actions as joint angles
 - To get the action part of dataset as joint angles run:
 ```bash
 python3 joint_angle_data.py